radha2106/Viz1/README.md

 # 📞 Plus Dial — Call Center Analytics Dashboard

+## 🙋 About This Project

-An end-to-end data analytics project for a call center operations department: synthetic data generation in **Python**, a relational data model in **PostgreSQL**, and an interactive **Power BI** dashboard used by team leaders and managers to track productivity, quality, and attendance across Calls, Chats, and Emails.
+Built as an end-to-end analytics exercise: generate the data, model it properly in a relational database, and turn it into a report a manager can actually use — the same lifecycle a real call center analytics project follows.
+Synthetic data generation in **Python**, a relational data model in **PostgreSQL**, and an interactive **Power BI** dashboard used by team leaders and managers to track productivity, quality, and attendance across Calls, Chats, and Emails.

 🔗 **Live Dashboard:** [Dashboard](https://app.powerbi.com/view?r=eyJrIjoiMWU2NDM5ZWItNThlYS00ZTllLThhZWUtZDNiNTE3MDJkNTY1IiwidCI6IjQ4MjkzMjgyLTgzMmQtNGQwYi05ZTBmLTVmMmFmYTg5YTFlNCIsImMiOjJ9)